krishang118/LoRA-Fine-Tuned-QuoteBot/README.md

 - Fine-tunes GPT-2 to generate quote-style outputs
 - Uses LoRA (Low-Rank Adaptation) for robust parameter-efficient training
 - Evaluates model performance using perplexity
-- Saves and loads fine-tuned models and configuration for easy reuse
+- Saves and loads trained fine-tuned models and configuration for easy reuse

 ## How to Run